onedr0p/cluster-template/README.md

 You will need:

->IDEA: Regarding the DNS server prerequisite, consider whether to offer an in-cluster solution such as `blocky` and/or advice on how to accomplish the same thing using NextDNS.

 - A [Cloudflare](https://cloudflare.com) account with a domain.
 You can [register new domains](https://www.cloudflare.com/products/registrar) directly through Cloudflare.
 - A DNS server that supports split DNS (eg [Pi-hole](https://pi-hole.net)) **deployed on your home network**.
 - Debian 12 freshly installed on 1 or more AMD64/ARM64 bare metal machines or VMs.
 Each machine will be either a **control node** or a **worker node** in your cluster.